cKlee/ecpo/ecpo.md

 The **Enumeration and Chronology of Periodicals Ontology (ECPO)** defines the common bibliographic terms for the description of enumeration and chronology of periodicals.

-Institutions like libraries normally describing their holdings of periodicals like journals, annuals, newspapers etc. on a more abstract level than on a single unit level like they do it with books.
+Institutions like libraries normally describing their holdings of periodicals like journals, serials, annuals, newspapers etc. on a more abstract level than on a single unit level like they do it with books.

 Holding descriptions of periodicals are more on the level of ranges of units.
 Periodical units are commonly called "issues" mostly grouped into "volumes".
 Ranges of periodical units are described by beginning and ending groups.
 Newspapers descriptions might be a little bit more complex than other periodicals because they might have multiple subissues (e.g. one in the morning, another in the evening).

+It it also possible that the enumeration and chronology of periodicals is described in a itemized way.
+Itemized means that the enumeration and chronology of a periodical is described by a listing of each part of the unit held [ see ANSI/NISO Z39.71-2006 ](http://www.niso.org/apps/group_public/project/details.php?project_id=38 "ANSI/NISO Z39.71-2006") not using ranges.

 A document using this ontology shall give answers to the questions: